 After the trail register, you will cross a stream which can be tricky during times of high water.

-After the stream crossing, you will begin a climb through a pretty section of forest.
+After the stream crossing, you will begin a climb through a pretty section of the forest.
 Hemlocks will cool the way.
 You will begin to rise above the stream for a bit but always in sight of it.
 At 0.34 miles you will cross a second stream which drains the slope of Acra Point.
 Your elevation is 2,375 feet and you will have climbed about 210 feet from the trailhead.
-This could make a good place to camp at-large if one where hiking the Escarpment Trail and looking for some solitude and good water supply.
+This could make a good place to camp at-large if one were hiking the Escarpment Trail and looking for some solitude and good water supply.
 Although, you’d need to make the descent and climb back to the escarpment.

 After the stream, the trail will depart the hemlocks and begin to ascend through a hardwood forest.
 The trail will climb steadily out of the valley until about 0.8 miles when it levels and reaches the junction with the Escarpment Trail at 1.0 mile.
 At the junction, you will have gained 635 feet from your start.